zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 ### Error Code: CE2633

-CE2633 error message can be one of the following:
+CE2633 error message in a list view can be one of the following:

 * *No microflow configured for the data source of this list view.
 Select a microflow or change the data source.*
     * You will get this error is if the data source is set to **Microflow**, but no microflow is specified.